telefonicaid/fiware-skuld/README.rst

 be set:

 * TRUSTEE =  The account to use to impersonate the users.
 It MUST NOT have admin privileges.
-The value is a username (e.g. trustee@example.com)
+The value is a username (e.g. trustee@example.com).
+If TRUSTEE_USER environment variable exits, it replaces this parameter.
 * TRUSTEE_PASSWORD = The password of the account use to impersonate the users.
   This parameter may be omitted: if TRUSTEE_PASSWORD environment variable exits, it replaces this parameter.